stefanvangastel/trivy/README.md

 ## Client / Server
 Trivy has client/server mode.
-Trivy server has vulnerability database and Trivy client doesn't have to download vulnerability database.
-It is useful if you want to scan images at multiple locations and do not want to download the database at every location.
+Trivy server has the vulnerability database and Trivy client doesn't have to download vulnerability database.
+It is useful if you want to scan images at multiple locations and don't want to download the database at every location.

 ### Server
 At first, you need to launch Trivy server.
-It downloads vulnerability database automatically and continue to fetch the latest DB in the background.
+It downloads the vulnerability database automatically and continues to fetch the latest DB in the background.
 ```
 $ trivy server --listen localhost:8080
 2019-12-12T15:17:06.551+0200    INFO    Need to update DB